Schillerkiez: Welcome to Neukölln's trendiest neighbourhood

 The word ‘Kiez’ refers to a certain area within a larger neighbourhood.
 It is not always defined by administrative boundaries, but by the residents themselves.
 Each Kiez is identifiable by its own individual spirit, a unique soul that sets it apart from every other, and loved by those who live there.
 Even if just a stone’s throw from one another, no two neighbourhoods are the same, and the Kiez in which someone lives speaks volumes.
-Here, we profile some of the most popular and interesting Kiezes.
+Schillerkiez is no exception.

 Walking about the streets, particularly during the summer months, it is not hard to see why.
 The pavements are filled with people sitting outside cafés and bars, sipping cappuccinos or craft beers, or simply pausing for refreshment on their way to skate around the abandoned runways at Tempelhofer Feld.
 Local restaurants everything from Korean to Ethiopian cuisines, from burgers to barbecue.
 Young families and elderly couples stroll along the tree-lined Schillerpromenade, and there is a genuine “neighbourhood” feeling to the area.